Anxiety has become so pervasive that many of you report it has become your “new normal” to live in a state of constant anxiety, fear, and overwhelm.

 Research titled “Fear and anxiety take a double hit from vagal nerve stimulation” documents how activating your parasympathetic nervous system via vagus nerve stimulation helps to quell anxiety and fear.

-What’s more, when stimulated, your vagus nerve releases the neurotransmitter Acetylcholine which calms anxiety by relaxing the smooth muscles in your artery walls, dilating the arteries, and slowing your heartbeat.
-It also may enhance memory consolidation and enhancement which may help with the processing of fear memories, which helps inhibit exaggerated fear expression, like anxiety. (read more about Acetylcholine).
+What’s more, when stimulated, your vagus nerve releases the neurotransmitter Acetylcholine, which calms anxiety by relaxing the smooth muscles in your artery walls, dilating the arteries, and slowing your heartbeat.
+It may also enhance memory consolidation, helping process fear memories and inhibit exaggerated fear expression, such as anxiety.
+(Read more about Acetylcholine.

 “By enhancing fear extinction while quelling anxiety, vagal stimulation delivers a double hit against maladaptive fear.
 This may make vagal stimulation particularly useful in cases where severe anxiety prevents effective exposure therapy.”